GeoscienceAustralia/eo-tides/paper/paper.md

 # Research projects

-Early versions of functions provided in `eo-tides` has been used for continental-scale modelling of the elevation and exposure of Australia's intertidal zone [@deaintertidal], and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].
+Early versions of functions provided in `eo-tides` has been used for continental-scale modelling of the elevation and exposure of Australia's intertidal zone [@deaintertidal], multi-decadal shoreline mapping across Australia [@bishop2021mapping] and [Africa](https://www.digitalearthafrica.org/platform-resources/services/coastlines), and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].

 # Acknowledgements